sqrdevl/Pavo-IM-Getting-Started-With-OpenCore/README.md

 * **LapicKernelPanic**: NO
   * Disables kernel panic on AP core lapic interrupt, generally needed for HP systems.
 Clover equivalent is `Kernel LAPIC`
 * **PanicNoKextDump**: YES
+* **PowerTimeoutKernelPanic**: An additional security measure was added to macOS Catalina (10.15) causing kernel panic on power change timeout for Apple drivers.
+Sometimes it may cause issues on misconfigured hardware, notably digital audio, which sometimes fails to wake up.
+For debug kernels `\texttt{setpowerstate\_panic=0}` boot argument should be used, which is otherwise equivalent to this quirk.
   * Allows for reading kernel panics logs when kernel panics occurs
 * **ThirdPartyTrim**: NO
   * Enables TRIM, not needed for NVMe but AHCI based drives may require this.
 Please check under system report to see if your drive supports TRIM